Gas information sheet 36: Carbon monoxide alarms for domestic use

 This gas information sheet provides information about electrochemical sensor carbon monoxide (CO) alarms and how to use them.
 CO alarms can be a useful back-up precaution but should not be considered a substitute for the proper installation and regular maintenance (at least every two years) of gas appliances.

 What is CO?

-Under normal operating conditions, where gas appliances are well maintained and correctly ventilated, CO gas levels are minimal, although high levels of CO can occur if one or more of the following conditions exist:
+CO is a poisonous, colourless and odourless gas that interferes with the blood’s ability to carry oxygen.
+Under normal operating conditions, well maintained and correctly ventilated gas appliances produce minimal CO, but high CO levels can occur if one or more of the following conditions exist:

-- An appliance is faulty or is poorly maintained.
+- An appliance is faulty or poorly maintained.

 - A flue is partially or totally blocked.

-Some CO alarms provide a visual and audible warning when the electrochemical sensing cell has expired, while others may only provide a use-by date.
+- sometimes provide a visual and audible warning when the electrochemical sensing cell has expired (which is the ideal type), while others may only provide a use-by date

-These alarms are pre-calibrated and do not require maintenance other than to clean the outside case occasionally.
-Ensure the holes on the front of the unit are clear of dirt or dust.
+- are pre-calibrated and do not require maintenance other than to clean the outside case occasionally and ensure the holes on the front of the unit are kept clear.

 Performance of CO alarms